 The Stanley Park ceremony is small compared to most other Remembrance Day events in the Lower Mainland.
 It attracts up to a couple of hundred people most years and lasts for less than an hour.
-The ceremony usually begins at 10:40 and finishes by 11:30.
+The ceremony usually begins at 10:40 am and finishes by about 11:30.

-The ceremony in Stanley Park is open to the public and has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.
+The ceremony in Stanley Park is usually open to the public and has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.

 Tips and Advice

 Below are some tips and advice to help you make the most out of your November 11th experience at the Stanley Park venue.

 TIP #1: The Stanley Park ceremony is a small event, which means there aren’t big crowds and it’s pretty easy to see everything that’s going on.
 Consequently, you don’t have to arrive way in advance to get a good spot.

 TIP #2: There is ample parking in Stanley Park including near the miniature railway, along Pipeline Road, at the Aquarium and by Lumberman’s Arch.
 Just don’t forget to pay for the parking.

 TIP #3: Combine your trip to the Remembrance Day ceremony with a visit to other parts of Stanley Park.
 The Vancouver Aquarium is a popular attraction, the seawall is close by and there’s just so much to explore!

 For more information about the Remembrance Day event at Stanley Park see the Nikkei Centre website.